Andebugulin/Andebugulin.github.io/_pages/en-us/about.md

 $ vim interests
 ```

 You’ll find me living, doing bunch of sports, just enjoying life.
-I run <span style="color: #CBC3E3;">Arch Linux</span>  on a <span style="color: #CBC3E3;"> Hyprland</span> desktop, I enjoy the concept of customization, and availability, I like music a lot and all kinds of sports.
+I run <span style="color:  var(--global-theme-color);">Arch Linux</span>  on a <span style="color:  var(--global-theme-color);"> Hyprland</span> desktop, I enjoy the concept of customization, and availability, I like music a lot and all kinds of sports.